mohamedIOP/Energy-Harvesting-Techniques-for-Internet-of-Things/README.md

 ---

 ## 🧪 Simulation and Results

+Here, the RF energy harvesting system is modeled using a series of electrical and differential equations:

+- Antenna System: Modeled with a first-order ODE to describe its electromagnetic response.

+- Matching Network: A second-order ODE model to maximize power transfer.

+- Rectifier: Modeled to convert RF AC to DC using a multi-stage approach.

+- Load Consumption: Captures the transient behavior and power delivery using capacitors.

 [17] C. R. Reddy, K. S. Reddy, S. R. Reddy, "Low Power RF Energy Harvesting System", ICRAECC 2019, India.
 DOI: [10.1109/ICRAECC43874.2019.8995099](https://doi.org/10.1109/ICRAECC43874.2019.8995099)